Audit Laws

 Ballot Protection

-Ballot boxes are to be sealed, locked and placed in a secure location.
-Additionally, ballots are to be preserved for 22 months after the election or until the time has expired during which the ballots could be used in an election contest.
-See UT Code § 20A-4-202.
+Ballots and election returns (poll books, tally sheets, unprocessed or unused ballots, spoiled ballots, etc.) must be sealed and locked in a safe and secure place.
+Utah Code § 20A-4-202.
+Additionally, ballots must be preserved for 22 months after the election or until the time has expired during which the ballots could be used in an election contest.
+Utah Code § 20A-4-202.

 Additional Targeted Samples